Spanning Structures in Walker--Breaker Games: Introduction

-\begin{que}[\cite{CT16}, Problem 6.4] What is the largest bias $b$ for which Walker has a strategy to create a spanning tree of $K_n$ in the $(2 : b)$ Walker--Breaker game on $K_n$? \end{que} \begin{que}[\cite{CT16}, Problem 6.5] Is there a constant $c > 0$ such that Walker has a strategy to occupy a Hamilton cycle of $K_n$ in the $(2 : \frac{cn}{\ln{n}})$ Walker--Breaker game on $K_n$? \end{que}
+More specifically, we focus on two questions raised in~\cite{CT16}: \begin{que}(\cite{CT16}, Problem 6.4) What is the largest bias $b$ for which Walker has a strategy to create a spanning tree of $K_n$ in the $(2 : b)$ Walker--Breaker game on $K_n$? \end{que}

-In this paper, we answer both questions, and obtain that in the biased $(2:b)$ version of both Walker--Breaker games -- the Connectivity and the Hamilton Cycle -- the threshold bias is of the order $\frac{n}{\ln n}$, which corresponds to the $(1:b)$ Maker--Breaker version of the games.
+\begin{que}(\cite{CT16}, Problem 6.5) Is there a constant $c > 0$ such that Walker has a strategy to occupy a Hamilton cycle of $K_n$ in the $(2 : \frac{cn}{\ln{n}})$ Walker--Breaker game on $K_n$? \end{que} In this paper, we answer both questions, and obtain that in the biased $(2:b)$ version of both Walker--Breaker games -- the Connectivity and the Hamilton Cycle -- the threshold bias is of the order $\frac{n}{\ln n}$, which corresponds to the $(1:b)$ Maker--Breaker version of the games.
 To be able to answer Question~\ref{q1}, we need the following two theorems.
-The first one gives the lower bound for the threshold bias in the $(2:b)$ Walker--Breaker Connectivity game. \begin{thm} For every $0<\varepsilon < \frac{1}{4}$ and every large enough $n$, Walker has a strategy to win in the biased $(2 : b)$ Walker--Breaker Connectivity game played on $K_n$, provided that $b \leq \left(\frac{1}{4} - \varepsilon \right) \frac{n}{\ln{n}}.$ \end{thm} Theorem~\ref{tBreaker} provides the upper bound for the threshold bias in the $(2:b)$ Connectivity game.
+The first one gives the lower bound for the threshold bias in the $(2:b)$ Walker--Breaker Connectivity game.

+\begin{thm} For every $0<\varepsilon < \frac{1}{4}$ and every large enough $n$, Walker has a strategy to win in the biased $(2 : b)$ Walker--Breaker Connectivity game played on $K_n$, provided that $b \leq \left(\frac{1}{4} - \varepsilon \right) \frac{n}{\ln{n}}.$ \end{thm} Theorem~\ref{tBreaker} provides the upper bound for the threshold bias in the $(2:b)$ Connectivity game.
 Its proof is is very similar (actually almost identical) to the proof of Theorem~$3.1$ by Chv\'{a}tal and Erd\H{o}s~\cite{CE78}, as their proof can be easily adjusted to comply with Walker--Breaker rules and Walker's bias $2$.
-For the completeness of the paper, the proof of Theorem~\ref{tBreaker} is given in the Appendix. \begin{thm} For every $\varepsilon >0$ and $b \geq (1+\varepsilon )\frac{n}{\ln{n}}$, Breaker has a strategy to win in the $(2:b)$ Walker--Breaker Connectivity game on $K_n$, for large enough $n$. \end{thm}
+For the completeness of the paper, the proof of Theorem~\ref{tBreaker} is given in the Appendix.

-The following theorem answers Question~\ref{q2} and gives the lower bound for the threshold bias in the $(2:b)$ Walker--Breaker Hamilton Cycle game.
+\begin{thm} For every $\varepsilon >0$ and $b \geq (1+\varepsilon )\frac{n}{\ln{n}}$, Breaker has a strategy to win in the $(2:b)$ Walker--Breaker Connectivity game on $K_n$, for large enough $n$. \end{thm} The following theorem answers Question~\ref{q2} and gives the lower bound for the threshold bias in the $(2:b)$ Walker--Breaker Hamilton Cycle game.